Union organizer: Methodology

-Personality

-Organizers must be determined, charismatic, and persuasive individuals able to sway groups to action under trying circumstances when jobs are on the line.
-Organizers must be strong enough to stand up to constant confrontation and must be willing to take big risks.
-Since failure rates of organizing campaigns are high, "burn-out" among organizers is prevalent.
-Organizers frequently work under the constraints of limited resources (see sections on organizing as cause and controversies).

 Cause within a cause

 Within the labor movement, organizing is the cause within the cause.
 In most industrialized nations, there has been a steady decline in union membership and in the influence of organized labor since the 1950s.
 A response to this decline has been a renewed organizing effort.
 The heads of unions are well aware of the problem.
 In the U.S., many labor activists have blamed John Sweeney, the former (1995–2009) President of the AFL–CIO, for not doing enough to organize.
 In fact, this has been cited as the genesis of the split within the American labor movement that led to the formation of the Change to Win Federation (a rival umbrella organization of North American unions set up as an alternative to the AFL–CIO in 2005), by Change to Win advocates at least.
 Many unions see organizing as a way to ensure the future of their organization.
 Unions who emphasize organizing and are expansionist are said to have the "organizing model."
 By contrast, other unions are said to have the "servicing model," spending most of their resources on providing services to the existing membership (i.e., non-expansionist).